wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

     <tr><td align="right"> 65,534 </td><td align="center"> /16 </td><td> 255.255.255.240 </td></tr>
     </table>

-    For example, if all you'll need are 14 nodes, specify `/28`.
     Notice that the larger the CIDR netmask, the less hosts in the subnet.

+    If all you'll need are 14 nodes, specify `/28`.
+    REMEMBER: There are actually 16 addresses, but the first and last address are reserved.

     To make naming conflicts more avoidable, use a standard naming convention: